 We had planned a short visit to Brindisi and a hike in the countryside afterwards.
-We first stopped next to the airport of Brindisi, where an exceptional church stands, surrounded by planes, cars and industrial buildings – Chiesa Santa Maria del Casale.
+First, we stopped next to the airport of Brindisi, where an exceptional church stands, surrounded by planes, cars and industrial buildings – Chiesa Santa Maria del Casale.

 The church of Santa Maria del Casale is a Romanesque – Gothic construction, erected at the end of the 13th century.
 From May 1310 the church and the annexed premises were used as the “chancellery” of the trial against the Templars of the Kingdom of Sicily, during which the absent knights were condemned.